[MLA] How do I cite an e-book on a device like a Kindle, Nook, or iPad?

 For example, some Kindle books will include page numbers that match print.
 They are displayed next to locations when you push the Menu button.
 Other Kindle "location numbers" are device specific and should not be used.

-If page numbers are not available or are device-specific, mark the checkbox on the form that says "Book pages are not numbered."
+If page numbers are not available or are device-specific, check the box on the form that says "Book pages are not numbered" in Advanced only.

 What if I'm reading the e-book online (as a PDF, HTML file, etc.)?